2000 - The Beginning

 Working with St. Luke Catholic Church, we were able to provide a street ministry which offered clothing and food to the homeless population in Flint.
-These experiences help drive the creation of St. Luke N.E.W.
+These experiences help drove the creation of St. Luke N.E.W.
 Life Center.

-A Permanent Home
+2002 - A Permanent Home

 St. Luke N.E.W.
-Life Center moved from working out on the streets to the school building located by St. Luke Catholic Church.
+Life Center moved from working on the streets of Flint to the school building located by St. Luke Catholic Church.
 The first program began with 12 women who were ready to improve their lives by providing a safe place to meet, helping grow their self-esteem and further their education.